Bears-R-Us/arkouda-contrib/arkouda_proxy_client/README.md

 ## Background

-The arkouda_proxy [client](arkouda_proxy_client) module contains the GrpcChannel, which encapsulates all logic for connecting to the Arkouda gRPC proxy server as well as sending/receiving protobuf request/response messages.
-The GrpcChannel extends the Arkouda [Channel](https://github.com/Bears-R-Us/arkouda/blob/c5eb42f48c0f91e389b09d808f9d33e315975421/arkouda/client.py#L150) class, which will enable eventual integration of the arkouda_proxy_client into Arkouda.
+The [arkouda\_proxy_client](arkouda_proxy_client) module contains the GrpcChannel, AsyncGrpcChannel, and PollingGrpcChannel classes, which each encapsulate all logic for connecting to the Arkouda gRPC proxy server as well as sending/receiving protobuf request/response messages.

+The GrpcChannel extends the Arkouda [Channel](https://github.com/Bears-R-Us/arkouda/blob/c5eb42f48c0f91e389b09d808f9d33e315975421/arkouda/client.py#L150) class, which will enable eventual integration of the arkouda\_proxy\_client into Arkouda.

+The PollingAsyncGrpcChannel class is a gRPC implementation of Arkouda Channel that supports polling asynchronous gRPC requests to the arkouda\_proxy\_server.
+Specifically, PollingAsyncGrpcChannel launches a gRPC request asynchronously, invokes asyncio.sleep for a configurable amount of time, rechecks the status of the request, continuing this cycle until arkouda_server sends back the response,

+Finally, the prototype AsyncGrpcChannel class extends the GrpcChannel class by enabling non-blocking async requests to the arkouda\_async\_proxy]\_server via the "fire-and-forget" pattern where the eventual Arkouda result is either retrieved from the arkouda\_async\_proxy\_server (current implementation) or is streamed back to the client via bidirectional gRPC (future implementation).
+Important note: the AsyncGrpcChannel is not currently operational due to one or both of the two following issues.
+Firstly, several client methods encapsulate 2..n Arkouda client-server roundtrips, which will require additional metadata to ensure all execute in the correct order.
+Secondly, several methods such as get_config_msg parse the return message from Arkouda and, as a consequence, 1..n KeyErrors occur when the arkouda_async_proxy_server returns a handle to an async method invocation instead of the expected Arkouda payload.
+Additional design and development are required to enable the AsyncGrpcChannel

 ## Command Sequence for Using arkouda\_proxy\_client

-### Creating the GrpcChannel Object
+### Creating the GrpcChannel, PollingAsyncGrpcChannel, or AsyncGrpcChannel Object

 An example command sequence of creating the GrpcChannel object is as follows: